jingping911/tendaAC23overflow/README.md

 so there is a buffer overflow vulnerability.

 ## 4.poc
-1. You need to login and **replace the Cookie: password filed in poc**.
-2. By sending  poc1 and poc2 (remember to send poc2), it can cause dos and rce.
+By sending  poc1 and poc2 (remember to send poc2), it can cause dos and rce.

 ```
 POST /goform/SetDDNSCfg HTTP/1.1